Home

 V. Major research fields

-1. Paleobotany: Mesozoic and Late Paleozoic land plants, systematics, taxonomy, In situ Palynology, Paleozoic and Mesozoic Phytostratigraphy;
+1. Paleobotany: Mesozoic and Late Paleozoic land plants, systematics, taxonomy, nomanclature, in situ Palynology, Paleozoic and Mesozoic Phytostratigraphy;

 3. Geoecology and Preservation of the geological heritage.